A Once in a Lifetime Colorado Bighorn Sheep Hunt

 Having attended a remote summer camp in New Mexico as a child, one that my grandfather credited with helping him survive and lead his platoon in the European theater of WWII, I had grown to love the four corners area and the jagged country of the San Juans.

 Fast forward to high school and the gravity of the Rockies continued to captivate me.
 Initially, with a 30-day backpacking and fishing expedition through Wyoming’s Wind River Wilderness with the National Outdoor Leadership School (NOLS).
 Next, a successful mule deer hunt with family friends in Wyoming’s Bighorn Basin.
 These formative outdoor experiences eventually led me to the Environmental Studies and Geography programs at the University of Colorado Boulder for my undergraduate degree.
-Since then, I have been grateful for opportunities to harvest elk, mule deer, pronghorn, and a variety of gamebirds across the Colorado.
+Since then, I have been grateful for opportunities to harvest elk, mule deer, pronghorn, and a variety of gamebirds across Colorado.

 As a 10-year Colorado resident, drawing a coveted Bighorn tag seemed to be a dream with exceedingly long odds.
 In the Spring of 2024, I haphazardly applied for a Southern Colorado ram tag based on the proximity to my wife Molly’s family cabin.
 For her family, this area is a sacred place highlighted by generations of memories.
 Today, the family’s fifth generation enjoys days fly fishing or target shooting from the porch, and evenings playing ultra-competitive games of gin.